Foster Cummings: Political career

 Cummings first joined the Couva South Youth League for the People's National Movement (PNM) in 1989 when he was sixteen.
-He then became the chairman of the Couva South constituency when he was nineteen, the youngest member of PNM to hold the position.
+He then became the chairman of the Couva South constituency when he was nineteen, the youngest member of the PNM to hold the position.
 He later served as the chairman of the La Horquetta/Talparo constituency.
-Throughout his involvement with the party, Cummings has served as the PNM's national male youth officer and then a field officer, an election officer, and is the current general secretary.
+During his involvement with the PNM, Cummings has served as the party's national male youth officer, then a field officer, an election officer, and the current general secretary.
 He has been part of the PNM's General Council for thirty years.

-Cummings was first appointed as a temporary Government Senator in the Senate of Trinidad and Tobago on 15 January 2008, a position that he held until 6 April 2010.
+On 15 January 2008, Cummings was appointed as a temporary Government Senator in the Senate of Trinidad and Tobago, a position that he held until 6 April 2010.
 He then served as a temporary Opposition Senator from 18 June 2010 until 24 June 2014 when the People's Partnership coalition took control of Parliament in the 2010 general election.
 He was made a permanent Government Senator from 23 September 2015 to 31 December 2019.
 While a senator, he served on the Public Accounts (Enterprises) Committee, the Government Assurances Committees, the Committee on State Enterprises, and the Public Administration and Appropriation Committee.
-Cummings was appointed as the Parliamentary Secretary in the Ministry of Rural Development and Local Government on 1 January 2020.
+He was appointed as the Parliamentary Secretary in the Ministry of Rural Development and Local Government on 1 January 2020.

-He was first elected to the House of Representatives on 10 August 2010, following the 2020 general election where he ran as the PNM candidate for the constituency of La Horquetta/Talparo.
-Cummings was appointed Minister of Works and Transport on 19 August 2020 and then reassigned to be Minister of Youth Development and National Service on 19 April 2021.
+Cummings was first elected to the House of Representatives on 10 August 2010, following the 2020 general election where he ran as the PNM candidate for the constituency of La Horquetta/Talparo.
+He was appointed Minister of Works and Transport on 19 August 2020 and then reassigned to be Minister of Youth Development and National Service on 19 April 2021.

+In the 2025 Trinidad and Tobago general election, he was unseated by UNC candidate Phillip Watts.
+He returned to the senate as an opposition senator.